simoncarrignon/evosolearn/README.md

 test=simpleEvoModel(n = 100,tstep = 500,omega = 2,delta = 4 ,b = 2,K = 200,mu=0.001,epsilon = epsilon,sigma = sigma)

 ```

-For know in the resulting list (here test), I keep all the populations for all time steps, to check if everything is good and how the different variable of interest (x,y,z,...) are distributed.
+For know in the resulting list (here `test`), I return all the populations for all time steps.
+This is for now, to check if everything is good and how the different variables of interest (x,y,z,...) are distributed.
 Some summaries statistics are also available in `test$meanf`, `test$popsize`,...

 To plot the available summaries: